Scottish Enduro Series

 - Any complaints about the results should be done formally to the race office within 24hrs of result's publication.

-- Any dangerous or disrespectful behavior against other racers, marshals, nature, trails or spectators will lead to a time penalty depending of the level of the fault.
+- Any dangerous or disrespectful behaviour against other racers, marshals, nature, trails or spectators will lead to a time penalty depending of the level of the fault.
 Race director can also decide to disqualify the Rider.

 - The timed stages are counted to establish the ranking.
 Winner of the event will be the rider with the lowest overall time to complete all the stages.